mohamedasad10/portfolioWebsite/README.md

 # portfolioWebsite

-Overview:
-This document provides an overview of the technologies and tools used to develop the Portfolio Website.

-Front-End Development:
-1. HTML:
+This is my personal digital portfolio, showcasing my skills, projects, and achievements as a software engineer.
+The website highlights various projects I’ve worked on, provides an overview of my technical expertise, and allows potential employers or collaborators to get in touch with me.

+Technologies Used
-Used for structuring the content of the website.
+HTML: Used for structuring the content and layout of the website.
-Responsible for defining the layout and elements of web pages.
-2. CSS (Cascading Style Sheets):
-Employed for styling and formatting the visual presentation of the website.
-Enhanced the user interface with customized styles and layouts.
-3. JavaScript:
-Implemented client-side logic for dynamic content and user interactions.
-Utilized to fetch and display blog posts, handle form submissions, and update the UI dynamically.

-Styling:
-CSS:
-Defined styles for a visually appealing and responsive user interface.
+CSS: Applied for styling the website and creating a responsive, user-friendly design.
+JavaScript: Enabled dynamic features and enhanced user interaction, including content updates and form handling.
+Features
+Interactive project gallery showcasing my work
+Contact form for easy communication
+Mobile-friendly and responsive design